 Friends go there to meet and hang out, to experience the joy of conversation in a cozy venue.
 Introverts go there to read and watch people, to experience being alone without actually being alone.

 Different people go to Starbucks (and other coffee shops) for many reasons, and most of the time, it’s not because of the coffee.

 For me, Starbucks has been my venue for blogging, reading, meeting clients, and hanging out with friends.
 These are the reasons why I’m there at least 4 times a week.

 Starbucks is a strong global brand because they took the time to understand the psychology of their target market through thousands of customer surveys.

-Proof to this social science is my friend, who put up his own coffee shop and made it to look and feel like Starbucks – from the menu, to the ordering process; from the customer service and to the ambiance.
+Proof to this social science is my friend, who put up his own coffee shop and made it look and feel like Starbucks – from the menu to the ordering process; from the customer service and to the ambiance.